layumi/ACMMM2024Workshop-UAV/README.md

 In this workshop, we welcome four types of submissions, all of which should relate to the topics and themes as listed in Section 3:

 - (1).
-Position or perspective papers (**up to 4 pages in length, plus unlimited pages for references**): original ideas, perspectives, research vision, and open challenges in the area of evaluation approaches for explainable recommender systems;
+Position or perspective papers (**up to 4 pages in length, plus 2 pages for references**): original ideas, perspectives, research vision, and open challenges in the area of evaluation approaches for explainable recommender systems;
 - (2).
-Challenge papers (**up to 4 pages in length, plus unlimited pages for references**): original solution to the Challenge data, University160k, in terms of effectiveness and efficiency.
+Challenge papers (**up to 4 pages in length, plus 2 pages for references**): original solution to the Challenge data, University160k, in terms of effectiveness and efficiency.
 - (3).
 Featured papers (title and abstract of the paper, plus the original paper): already published papers or papers summarizing existing publications in leading conferences and highimpact journals that are relevant for the topic of the workshop;
 - (4).
-Demonstration papers (**up to 2 pages in length, plus unlimited pages for references**): original or already published prototypes and operational evaluation approaches in the area of explainable recommender systems.
+Demonstration papers (**up to 2 pages in length, plus 2 pages for references**): original or already published prototypes and operational evaluation approaches in the area of explainable recommender systems.
 Page limits include diagrams and appendices.
 Submissions should be single-blind, written in English, and formatted according to the current ACM two-column conference format.
 Suitable LaTeX, Word, and Overleaf templates are available from the ACM Website (use “sigconf” proceedings template for LaTeX and the Interim Template for Word).

 **Tips:**
 - For privacy protection, please blur faces in the published materials (such as paper, video, poster, etc.)